-“For me, the RSNA represents radiology in full force," said Dr Ehman, an expert in MR imaging.
-"By truly reflecting the breadth and depth of radiology, RSNA has an essential role in helping to define the future of medical imaging.”
+“For me, the RSNA represents radiology in full force,” Dr. Ehman said.
+“By truly reflecting the breadth and depth of radiology, RSNA has an essential role in helping to define the future of medical imaging.”

-Dr Ehman’s research has focused on developing new MR imaging-based technology.
-He is the inventor of MR elastography, a method for "palpation by imaging" recently introduced as a clinical diagnostic tool.
-Dr Ehman led many early studies that explored potential applications of MR imaging in body, cardiovascular, and musculoskeletal imaging.
-He is also credited with developing several technologies that are widely used in clinical MR, such as spatial presaturation used to reduce flow artifacts and “navigator echo” imaging techniques used to resolve structures in motion.
+Dr. Ehman’s research has focused on developing new MRI-based technology.
+He is the inventor of MR elastography, a modality that is being used as a non-invasive alternative to liver biopsy for detecting hepatic fibrosis.
+Dr. Ehman is also credited with developing several other technologies that are widely used in clinical MRI, such as spatial presaturation used to reduce flow artifacts and “navigator echo” imaging techniques used to resolve structures in motion.

-As principal investigator of multiple National Institutes of Health (NIH) R01 grants over the last two decades, Dr Ehman has served as a referee on NIH study sections and chaired the Medical Imaging (MEDI) study section from 2002 to 2004.
-Dr Ehman has served on the National Advisory Council of the National Institute of Biomedical Imaging and Bioengineering and is a current member of the NIH Council of Councils of the National Institutes of Health.
+As principal investigator on multiple National Institutes of Health (NIH) R01 grants over the last two decades, Dr. Ehman has served as a referee on NIH study sections and chaired the Medical Imaging (MEDI) study section from 2002 to 2004.
+He has served on the National Advisory Council of the National Institute of Biomedical Imaging and Bioengineering and on the Council of Councils of the National Institutes of Health.

-Dr Ehman holds more than 30 U.S. and foreign patents and has authored more than 200 publications in the scientific literature.
+Dr. Ehman holds more than 30 U.S. and foreign patents for his inventions and has authored more than 200 publications.
 Funding for one of his first research grants, “Development of a Comprehensive Method for High Resolution Magnetic Resonance Imaging of Moving Structures,” came from the RSNA Research & Education (R&E) Foundation.
-Dr Ehman now serves on the R&E Board of Trustees.
-RSNA honored Dr Ehman with its Outstanding Researcher award in 2006.
+Dr. Ehman now serves on the R&E Board of Trustees.
+RSNA honored Dr. Ehman with its Outstanding Researcher award in 2006.

-Dr Ehman earned his bachelor’s and medical doctor degrees from the University of Saskatchewan, which awarded him an honorary doctorate in 2000.
-Dr Ehman completed his radiology residency at University of Calgary and a fellowship at the University of California San Francisco before his appointment as clinical fellow at Mayo.
+Dr. Ehman earned his bachelor’s and medical doctor degrees from the University of Saskatchewan, which awarded him an honorary doctorate in 2000.
+He completed his radiology residency at University of Calgary and a fellowship at the University of California San Francisco before joining the staff of the Mayo Clinic.
 During his career he has mentored more than 30 graduate students and fellows.